 Sequestration projects must demonstrate that controlled burning will continue long enough to ensure that carbon remains in the landscape during the permanence period.
 Stopping these activities before the end of the permanence period can undo the benefits and result in a return of earned ACCUs.

-If an excluded weed species is identified, there are 2 options:
+Once a weed-affected area is identified, there are 2 options:

 Further information about monitoring relevant weed species can be found in the department's savanna technical guidance document.